antaresproject/docs/docs/services/auth_and_acl.md

 ]);
 ```

-To change the role of the existing user:
+To change a role of the existing user:

 ```php
 $user  = user()->newQuery()->where('email', 'foo@bar.com')->firstOrFail();